 Recent research funding

-Funding for my research has come from a variety of sources, including research councils (BBSRC), charities (British Heart Foundation; Tenovus Scotland), government (Chief Scientist Office Scottish Exectutive; EU), and industry (Allergan Inc. USA).
-I also collaborate extensive within Europe and am involved in several consortia.
-Significant recent awards (all at University of Strathclyde) are listed below.
+Funding for my research has come from a variety of sources, including research councils (BBSRC), charities (British Heart Foundation; Tenovus Scotland), government (Chief Scientist Office Scottish Exectutive; EU), and industry.

 I have supervised 16 graduate research students and more than a dozen visiting scientists from a variety of countries.
 Currently I am supervising 2 PhD students and an MRes student who are still based in Glasgow.